garretchristensen/BestPracticesManual/Manual.md

     and similar, but perhaps not identical model .

 -   Statistical: Using the same model and underlying population but a different sample.
-In Hamermesh‚Äôs view, less relevant to economists, who are likely to already use as large a sample as is available.
+In Hamermesh's view, less relevant to economists, who are likely to already use as large a sample as is available.

 Others have described this in terms of a spectrum from full replication